nik1nik1/SaveSignaltoFNIRSIGenerator/README.md

 # SaveSignaltoFNIRSIGenerator
-Just Saves a signal into internal FNIRSI generator DPOX180H, as example PWM.
+Just Saves a signal into internal FNIRSI generator DPOX180H, as example AM, PWM, Hi_Low that can be used to create high freq waves 30 to 90 MHz.

 It will write the signal directly into connected scope DPOX180H.
 Use on your own risk.
 No responsibility for any damage.